Questions to Ask When Interviewing a Financial Advisor

 1) Who is your typical client?

 This question is designed to help figure out if the advisor has expertise in working with “people like you.”
-What you want to hear is that you are similar to the majority of clients they work with.
+What you want to hear is that you are similar to the majority of clients with whom they work.
 You do not want to hear that they work with all different types of people.
 And while they may say they work with “nice people,” you need to get more detail than that.

 2) May I talk to a few of your current clients to get a better idea of their experience with you?